Cidospark/TournamentTrackingApp/README.md

 # TournamentTrackingApp
-A application to track a tournament event,  built using winforms, OOP concept and SQL Database
+An application to track a tournament event,  built using winforms, OOP concept and SQL Database